polinamgordienko-glitch/Beyond-Arrow-From-Impossibility-to-Possibilities-in-Multi-Criteria-Benchmarking/README.md

 2. Download HELM MMLU raw results by following the official HELM instructions: https://crfm-helm.readthedocs.io/en/latest/downloading_raw_results/.

-After downloading, the code expects the HELM MMLU results to be placed in a folder structure that looks like this (schematically):
+After downloading via Option A or B, the code expects the HELM MMLU results to be placed in a folder structure that looks like this (schematically):

 ```text
 helm_mmlu/